 How long should a fever last in a toddler?
 Again, it depends.
 If they have no other symptoms and their behavior (including eating, drinking, and playing) is normal (for them), then a run-of-the-mill toddler fever can last up to five days and shouldn’t be cause for concern.

-But, contrary to popular belief, there is no evidence that a “teething fever” is a thing.
+Contrary to popular belief, there is no evidence that a “teething fever” is a thing.
 While teething may cause a very slight rise in a toddler’s temperature, it’s not enough to be considered an actual fever.
-So if your toddler does get a fever while they’re teething, it’s best to investigate other causes.
+So, if your toddler does get a fever while they’re teething, it’s best to investigate other causes.

 Most low-grade fevers with no other symptoms can be treated at home, but how exactly should you go about doing that?
 There are a variety of toddler fever remedies, including some that reduce a fever in a child naturally.
 In fact, most toddler fevers can be treated without medication, so let’s start there.
 Those remedies include: